Oxalide/libvmod-triggerfile/README.rst

 SYNOPSIS
 ========

-import example;
+import triggerfile;

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod for Varnish 3.0.
+Triggerfile Varnish vmod demonstrating how to write an out-of-tree Varnish vmod for Varnish 3.0.

 Implements the traditional Hello World as a vmod.